 Continuing care, or aftercare, is a plan for ongoing clinical support and assistance to clients and families as they transition to a lower level of care after our program.

 We help clients & families build the foundation for lasting change.
-The Family First Residential Program is a safe, supervised, and supportive environment for teenage boys to fully engage in therapy and begin to shift their lives.
+The Family First Program is a safe, supervised, and supportive environment for teenage boys to fully engage in therapy and begin to shift their lives.

 Family First Adolescent Services Property